Former Barista Conquers Fear, Triples Income as Freelance Copywriter

 In 2007, Guillermo Rubio was working several part-time jobs.
 He was a barista at Starbucks, a dance instructor and also working at a hotel.
 Like many, he struggled to make ends meet and find meaningful, fulfilling work.

-More than five years had passed since Guillermo had received a letter from American Writers & Artists Inc. (AWAI) that outlined how others like him were making a good – even great – living as direct response copywriters.
+More than five years had passed since Guillermo had received a letter from American Writers & Artists Institute (AWAI) that outlined how others like him were making a good – even great – living as direct response copywriters.
 Despite the fact that he had no prior writing experience, Guillermo invested in AWAI’s Accelerated Program for Six-Figure Copywriting.

 “I decided it was high time I did something with the course I’d bought years ago,” Guillermo said.